zeek/zeek-docs/script-reference/autogenerated-protocol-analyzer-index.rst

            * 7 - reserved for private use

       std_msg: :zeek:type:`NTP::StandardMessage` :zeek:attr:`&optional`
-         If mode 1-5, the standard fields for syncronization operations are here.
+         If mode 1-5, the standard fields for synchronization operations are here.
 See :rfc:`5905`

       control_msg: :zeek:type:`NTP::ControlMessage` :zeek:attr:`&optional`